 Restoration activities at the Hinckley site will qualify for various credit ratios based on the St. Paul District USACE Policy and Guidance (Reference (44) and Reference (45)) depending on community types.
 The seasonally flooded (Type 1), fresh (wet) meadow (Type 2), and shallow marsh (Type 3) communities will qualify for the in-advance incentive, a reduction of 0.25:1.
 Also, many credits from the site will qualify for the in-kind incentive, a reduction of 0.25:1.
-The credits from the site that qualify for both incentives will compensate for low or medium quality non-forested and non-bog wetland impacts at a 1:1 ratio and at a 1.5:1 ratio for impacts to high quality non-forested and non-bog wetlands.
-The credits from forested and bog wetlands do not qualify for the in-advance incentive (Large Table 5).
-The majority of the credits from the site qualify for the incentive for in-kind replacement.
-These credits will be applied as compensation at a ratio of 1.25:1 for impacts to non-forested, non-bog, and low or medium quality wetlands and at a ratio of 1.75:1 for impacts to forested, bog, and high quality wetlands.
+The credits from the site that qualify for both incentives will compensate for low or medium quality non-forested and non-bog wetland impacts at a 1:1 ratio and at a 1.5:1 ratio for impacts to high qualify for the in-advance incentive (Large Table 5).
+The majority of the credits from the site qualify for in-kind replacement.
+These credits will be applied as compensation at a ratio of 1.25:1 for impacts to forested, non-bog, and low or medium quality wetlands and at a ratio of 1.75:1 for impacts to forested, bog, and high quality wetlands.